romybompart/KivyMD-Raspberrypi-JetsonNano-Windows-App-examples/README.md

-# Kivy Material Design (KivyMD) for Multi enverioment system
+# Kivy Material Design (KivyMD) for Multi environment system
 ============================

  This project explores the use of KivyMD to implement several